 This unique pied-a-terre, close to the Somerset/Dorset border not far from the Jurassic Coast, stands in its own private wildlife meadow.
 Perfect for couples, this idyllic retreat has wide doors into the light open plan living-room with its sandstone floor, welcoming wood-burner and high quality furnishings.
 A bespoke spiral staircase leads up to the oak-floored galleried bedroom and bathroom.
-There are walks on the doorstep and two dogs are welcome here but there is also a beautiful hedged garden for you and an open invitation to enjoy the beautiful gardens of the original manor house and to use the shared tennis court.
+Two dogs are welcome here and there are walks on the doorstep as well as a beautiful hedged garden for you and an open invitation to enjoy the delightful gardens of the original manor house and to use the shared tennis court.
 The local pub and a farm shop with a cafe (both offer free WiFi) are a short stroll away.

 Open plan living-room with kitchen and dining areas.
 TV, DVD/CD player and wood-burner.
 Electric cooker, microwave, fridge, washing machine/drier and dishwasher.

 Galleried Bedroom with double bed.

 Bathroom with bath, fitted shower, WC and wash-basin.

 Other properties at this location: Manor Farm Lodge (1616).